a convert and since my Confirmation 8 years ago Ive gone back and forth

 Now, it often happens that

-bad things happen to innocent people, but God never
+bad things are inflicted on innocent people, but God never

 does anything to hurt us.
 God does everything for our good, to lead us to